Skip to Content

 Snowy Egrets Are Medium-Sized White Birds With Distinctive Features

-• Agile hunters, darting for fish in shallow water.
+• Agile hunters, darting through shallow waters

 Snowy Egret Range and Feeding Habits